kevinfengcs88/nvim/README.md

     - Disable annoying f''' behavior (it should be f'')
 - Get startup time to sub 100 ms across all environments
 - Alpha dashboard options are not silent if selecting an option with <CR>
-- Add Lazygit as a CLI tool
+- Add Lazygit as a tool
+- Add Ueberzug as a tool
+- Add Ranger as a tool

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch